cws1121/cloudworks/README.md

 This section contains instruction on how to deploy and run Cloudworks in Gunicorn as a generic WSGI application.
 The instructions are tested on Ubuntu 18.04 and Ubuntu 21.04.
 Most likely these same instructions can be applied to older Ubuntu versions as well.
-Before running these command you need to update fabric env variables accordingly.
+Before running these commands you need to update fabric env variables accordingly.
 The variables are located here `deploy/fabfile.py`.

 ## One-time setup